UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 Now that we know how we can assess how well our model predicts a numerical value, let's use Python to perform cross-validation and to choose the optimal
 $K$.
-First, we will create a transformer for preprocessing our data.
+First, we will create a column transformer for preprocessing our data.
 Note that we include standardization in our preprocessing to build good habits, but since we only have one predictor, it is technically not necessary; there is no risk of comparing two predictors of different scales.
 Next we create a model